layilin/SP23-33852/full-text.md

 - Daily, their wholesome viands must prepare:
 - With these let all the young, and childless old,

 [^f147n1]: This and the preceding two lines mark the beginning of Grainger's description of food provisioning on plantations.
 Grainger begins by addressing planters and asking them to provide more imported foodstuffs for the enslaved, but he switches in the next stanza to a discussion of provision grounds or gardens cultivated by the enslaved.
 Provision grounds were an important source of food for the enslaved and others living in the Caribbean.
 They also laid the foundation for what is now called the counter-plantation.
-For more on counter-plantations and provision grounds, see "Provision Grounds" on this site.
+For more on counter-plantations and provision grounds, see <a href="{{site.baseurl}}/excerpts/provision_grounds.html" target="blank">"Provision Grounds"</a> on this site.

 [^f147n2]: Beans or peas, as they were often called in the Caribbean, were a major source of nutrition for the enslaved.
 English beans are also known as fava, broad, or horse beans (*Vicia faba*), which originated in Western Asia thousands of years ago and spread from there to Central Asia, Europe, and Africa.
 They were sometimes sent from England to the Caribbean to serve as provisions.
 They also formed part of the provisions of slave ships.
 The horse bean was not as central to the diets of the enslaved as other bean species, however, many of which were cultivated by the enslaved themselves.
 Rice also did not make up a major part of the diets of the enslaved in the Caribbean, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
 There is also a species of rice indigenous to Africa known as *Oryza glaberrima*.
 Enslaved persons may occasionally have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens.